optimalcharb/pdf-entity-labeling/components/pdf-container/plugin-annotation-2/lib/docs.md

 6. AnnotationPlugin creates annotation with tool defaults and selection geometry
 7. Optional: Tool is deactivated and/or annotation is selected based on config

-## Tools, Interaction props, and annotation creation

-### AnnotationTool Type

-Each tool defines:

-- `id`: Unique identifier for the tool
-- `interaction`: Configuration for how the tool interacts with the PDF
-  - `mode`: Interaction mode ID (defaults to tool id if not specified)
-  - `exclusive`: Whether this mode prevents other modes from being active
-  - `cursor`: CSS cursor style when the tool is active
-  - `textSelection`: Whether text selection is enabled for this mode
-- `defaults`: Default `PdfTextMarkupAnnotationObject` properties applied to new annotations

-### Initial Tools

-Defined in `tools/initial-tools.ts`, the plugin ships with four built-in tools:

-1. **Highlight**: Yellow highlight with 60% opacity and multiply blend mode
-2. **Underline**: Red underline with 100% opacity
-3. **Strikeout**: Red strikeout with 100% opacity
-4. **Squiggly**: Red squiggly underline with 100% opacity

-All tools have `exclusive: false` and `textSelection: true`, meaning they can coexist with other modes and enable text selection.

-### Tool Lifecycle

-1. **Registration**: Tools are registered during `initialize()` by calling `interactionManager.registerMode()` and `selection.enableForMode()`
-2. **Activation**: Calling `activateTool(toolId)` triggers the InteractionManager to switch modes
-3. **Creation**: When text is selected with an active tool, an annotation is created with:
-   - Tool defaults (type, color, opacity, blendMode)
-   - Selection geometry (rect, segmentRects, pageIndex)
-   - Metadata (id, created date, author, custom text)
-4. **Deactivation**: Optionally auto-deactivates after creation based on `deactivateToolAfterCreate` config

-### Customization

-Consumers can modify tool defaults at runtime via:

-- `setToolDefaults(toolId, patch)`: Update defaults for a specific tool
-- `setActiveToolDefaults(patch)`: Update defaults for the currently active tool

 ## Capability Functions (exposed to all consumers with plugin-store)

 The `AnnotationCapability` interface exposes the plugin's public API.
 All capability functions are built in `buildCapability()` and accessible via the plugin store.